AureliaWambui19/student-analysis-using-spss-/README.md

 # student-analysis-using-spss-
-## This project involved analysis of student scores using SPSS
+## This project involved analysis of issues relating to students such as their scores.
+SPSS was used